 Gates of Hades.
-Build Hades' Sanctuary, and the Ruler of the Underworld will loan you his favourite pet, Cerberus, wanders the city on his own and attacks any enemies.
+Build Hades' Sanctuary, and the Ruler of the Underworld will loan you his favorite pet.
+Cerberus wanders the city on his own and attacks any enemies.
 The Gates also have some deposits of silver ore that miners from a Mint can gather.
 Hades can sanctify Tax Offices, Mints and Foundries.
 While the Tax Office is sanctified, houses in the vicinity will pay more taxes.
 While a Mint or Foundry is sanctified, it becomes more productive.
 Finally, you can pray to Hades for money.
-If Hades notices on his own that you are low on money, he might give you money or he'll see to it that one of your allies provides you with funds.
+If Hades notices on his own that you are low on money, he might give you money or he'll see lades